maximebj/agb.plugin/readme.txt

 * Fixed: Bug with Notice block icon rendering
 * Fixed: When a block invites to set API key, the URL to blocks management page is now always good (even on multisite)
 * Fixed: Depreciation in Notice block now works
+* Fixed: &nbsp; chars are no longer appearing in Table of Contents Block

 = 1.8.2 (02/01/2019) =
 * Fixed: Bad settings values in CodeMirror in Code Block